MATTHEW 16:18-19

 Our Roadmap is as follows:

-• Showing that his explicit assertions, and implicit assumptions, exhibit a very high, and indeed Catholic view of papal authority; then
+- Showing that his explicit assertions, and implicit assumptions, exhibit a very high, and indeed Catholic view of papal authority; then

-• Summarizing the conclusions we believe can be reasonably inferred from his letter.
+- Summarizing the conclusions we believe can be reasonably inferred from his letter.

 St. Jerome’s Letter 15 to St. Pope Damasus (c.
 376/77)

 Since the East, shattered as it is by the long-standing feuds, subsisting between its peoples, is bit by bit tearing into shreds the seamless vest of the Lord, “woven from the top throughout” (John 19:23) since the foxes are destroying the vineyard of Christ (Song.
 2:15), and since among the broken cisterns that hold no water it is hard to discover “the sealed fountain” and “the garden enclosed” (Song.
 4:12), I think it my duty to consult the chair of Peter, and to turn to a church whose faith has been praised by Paul [Rom.
 1:8].
 I appeal for spiritual food to the church whence I have received the garb of Christ [baptism; cf. Gal.
 3:27].
 The wide space of sea and land that lies between us cannot deter me from searching for “the pearl of great price” (Matt.
 13:46).
 “Wheresoever the body is, there will the eagles be gathered together” (Matt.
 24:28).
 Evil children have squandered their patrimony; you alone keep your heritage intact.
 The fruitful soil of Rome, when it receives the pure seed of the Lord, bears fruit a hundredfold; but here [in the east] the seed corn is choked in the furrows and nothing grows but darnel or oats [Matt.
 13:22-23].
 In the West the Sun of righteousness [Mal.
 4:2] is even now rising; in the East, Lucifer, who fell from heaven [Luke 10:18], has once more set his throne above the stars [Isa.
 14:12].
-“Ye are the light of the world” (Matt.
-5:14), “ye are the salt of the earth” (Matt.
-5:13), ye are “vessels of gold and of silver.”
+“You are the light of the world” (Matt.
+5:14), “you are the salt of the earth” (Matt.
+5:13), you are “vessels of gold and of silver.”
 Here are vessels of wood or of earth [2 Tim.
 2:20], which wait for the rod of iron [Apoc.
 2:27], and eternal fire.

 The fact that Jerome appeals to the Pope regarding a conflict in the east is itself an indication of his belief that the Pope holds some sort of universal jurisdiction.
-Note that Jerome clearly believes that in consulting the Pope, he is consulting “the chair of Peter,” which he associates with the one true Church, and considers outstanding for its fidelity (see the ancient and unanimous Christian testimony to St. Peter establishing his apostolic throne in Rome here).
+Note that Jerome clearly believes that in consulting the Pope, he is consulting “the chair of Peter,” which he associates with the one true Church, and considers outstanding for its fidelity (see the ancient and unanimous Christian testimony that St. Peter established his apostolic throne in Rome here).

 My words are spoken to the successor of the fisherman [St. Peter], to the disciple of the cross.
 As I follow no leader save Christ, so I communicate with none but your blessedness, that is with the chair of Peter.
 For this, I know, is the rock on which the church is built [Matt.
 16:18]!
 This is the house where alone the paschal lamb can be rightly eaten [Ex.
 12:22].
 This is the ark of Noah, and he who is not found in it shall perish when the flood prevails [Gen. 7:23]…Consequently I here follow the Egyptian confessors [Catholics expelled by Emperor Valens] who share your faith, and anchor my frail craft under the shadow of their great argosies [large ships].
 I know nothing of Vitalis; I reject Meletius; I have nothing to do with Paulinus [rival claimants of the see of Antioch].
 He that gathers not with you scatters [Matt.
 12:30]; he that is not of Christ is of Antichrist.